PatheticOTD/ml_house/FaceNet.md

-FaceNet: A Unified Embedding for Face Recognition and Clustering
+FaceNet: A Unified Embedding for Face Recognition and Clustering.